Yes, America's Anchorman is away and this is your undocumented anchorman, Mark Stein sitting in, no supporting paperwork whatsoever.

 What they're doing is hijacking the world's greatest deliberative body.

-Uh the New Zealand did that.
+New Zealand did that.

 They abolished their Senate.

-It's uh some sometimes that's what it takes.
+Sometimes that's what it takes.

-That wasn't actually a congressional hearing, it was basically they they were acting one.
+It was basically they were acting one.

-They just dressed it, the set to look like a congressional hearing.
+They just dressed it, the set, to look like a congressional hearing.

-And and and this is what's going on too.
+And this is what's going on, too.

-Uh there's no actual filibuster, but if you switch on certain cable channels, you'll see Barbara Boxer yakking away in the small hours in the Senate, and you'll think she's filibustering for something.
+There's no actual filibuster, but if you switch on certain cable channels, you'll see Barbara Boxer yakking away in the small hours in the Senate, and you'll think she's filibustering for something.

 But she wouldn't need to filibuster because her lousy party controls the Senate.

-We we we think oh well you know, why do they bother going through that you know, we all know he's a big dictator who has all his enemies killed.
+You know, we all know he's a big dictator who has all his enemies killed.

 What's the point of even pretending there's a legislative assembly?